- Publications and resources

 Applying for your air operator's certificate

-If you operate a commercial operation, private flying or sports aviation, you will probably need an air operator’s certificate (AOC).
+If you operate a commercial operation, you will probably need an air operator’s certificate (AOC).
 The following information will tell you if you need to get your operator’s certificate, and how to apply for one.

 Do you need an operator’s certificate?

 The following documents will tell you what you need to know before you apply for your air operator’s certificate.

 If you need more information, contact the Permission Application Centre on 131 757 or by email at email@example.com.